SimonTreillou/Tools/README.md

 # Tools

-teMy directory for useful tools on the Sherlock supercomputer
+My directory for useful tools on the Sherlock supercomputer